ryanhex53/gpt-po/README.md

 ## Usage Scenarios

 - `gpt-po sync --po <file> --pot <file>` Update the po file based on the pot file, while preserving the original translations.
 - `gpt-po --po <file>` Translate specified po files to a designated target language.
-By default, the target language is Simplified Chinese.
-- `gpt-po --po <file> --lang <lang>` Translate specified po files to a designated target language.
+- `gpt-po --po <file> --lang <lang>` Translate specified po files to a designated target language (overriding language specified in po file).
 - `gpt-po --dir .` Translate all po files in current directory to a designated target language.
 - `gpt-po userdict` Modify or view user dictionaries
 - `gpt-po userdict --explore` Explore user dictionaries, if you want add new dictionaries or modify existing dictionaries. dictionaries can be named as `dictionary-<lang>.json`, for example, `dictionary-simplified-chinese.json` is the dictionary for Simplified Chinese.